David Falk: Other ventures

-Falk is also on the board of directors of Sapphire Brands; a founding investor in private aviation company, Marquis Jet and Golf GCX Partners; and a founder and principal in Relevad Media Group, a digital alternative advertising company.
-Falk is a frequent guest lecturer at universities across the country, including Harvard, Yale, and Duke, and serves on the George Washington University National Law Center's advisory board.
+Falk is on the board of directors of Sapphire Brands; a founding investor in private aviation company, Marquis Jet and Golf GCX Partners; and a founder and principal in Relevad Media Group, a digital alternative advertising company.
+He is a frequent guest lecturer at universities across the country including Harvard, Yale, and Duke, and serves on the George Washington University National Law Center's advisory board.

 My mother was a teacher, and I think that's one reason that, amidst my deal-making skills, I have a very strong pedagogical bent", he says.
 "I really enjoy teaching, and believe it is one of the most important professions in our society."